|Nutritional Guidelines (per serving)|

 - 1/3 cup good-quality extra-virgin olive oil

-- 2-3 cloves of garlic, peeled and finely minced
+- 2 to 3 cloves of garlic, peeled and finely minced

-- 1/4 cup chopped flat-leaf parsley leaves (optional, but recommended)
+- 1/4 cup chopped flat-leaf parsley leaves (optional)

 Set a large covered pot of water over high heat to boil.
-When it reaches a rolling boil, salt the water (follow the recommendations in this article) and add the spaghetti, giving a few stirs to keep the pasta from clumping together.
+When it reaches a rolling boil, salt the water and add the spaghetti, giving a few stirs to keep the pasta from clumping together.